Energy Consumption Analysis and Verification using CiaoPP

 Inference of Determinacy and Mutual Exclusion for Logic

-Programs Using Mode and Type Information
+Programs Using Mode and Type Information.
+New

 Generation Computing, Vol. 28, Num.
 2, pages 117-206,